Back to All Events

 Empowering Artists Through the Art of Editing

 This workshop series is a collaboration between S.W.A.M.P.
 (Southwest Alternate Media Project) and Hakima Video Production, designed to introduce beginner filmmakers to the power of editing as a storytelling tool.
-Led by a veteran media educator with over 30 years in journalism and youth mentorship, the program emphasizes creativity, cultural voice, and hands-on learning.
+Led by a veteran media educator with over 30 years in journalism and filmmaking, the program emphasizes creativity, voice, and hands-on learning.

 Workshop Overview